typesafegithub/github-actions-typing/README.md

 It aims to be a standardized way to present your actions' API, both to human users and any kind of automation (e. g. generating action bindings for [this Kotlin DSL](https://github.com/typesafegithub/github-workflows-kt)).
 Similar to typings for TypeScript or type hints for Python.

+Typings for all inputs and outputs have to be specified.

 It supports YAML anchors and aliases to reduce duplication.

 To see which actions already provide typings using this schema, click [here](https://github.com/typesafegithub/github-actions-typing/network/dependents).